opencog/atomspace/opencog/query/README.md

 can lead to a combinatoric explosion.

 Backtracking through unordered links is a challenge.
-To better understand this challange, there are four distinct scenarios that can occur during pattern matcing.
+To better understand this challenge, there are four distinct scenarios that can occur during pattern matching.
 These are:

 A) One is at the bottom, and is searching upwards, and encounters an unordered link as a parent of the current atom.

-B) One is at the bottom, moving upwards, and during the (downward) `tree_compare()`'s that must be performed at each stage, there is an unordered set somwhere in a subtree.
+B) One is at the bottom, moving upwards, and during the (downward) `tree_compare()`'s that must be performed at each stage, there is an unordered set somewhere in a subtree.

 C) Situations A) and B) can occur in a nested fashion, so that an unordered link may have another unordered link inside of it.